FAQ for Training Intern Network

 What does a press need to do in order to participate?

-• If a press has its own intern it wishes to enroll in Publishing Basics, or any staff, they can do so at a rate of only $350 per participant.
+- If a press has its own intern it wishes to enroll in Publishing Basics, or any staff, they can do so at a rate of $850 per participant—a 15 percent discount off the base price—or, if they wish to enroll five or more interns or staff at a time, a price of $800 per participant.

 What are best practices for a press in hosting a training intern?